Meet the cast of McDonald and Dodds - TheNewsTrace

 Who’s Kasha Perry?
 Elenora’s spouse.
 She has a Traveller background, and Max Crockett has by no means actually accepted her into his household.

 What else has Cassie Bradley been in?
-Corrie followers could recognise her as Natalie Watkins, whereas Casualty followers could know her as Leigh-Anne Carr.
-Her different notable position is in the Historical past Channel TV sequence ‘Jesus: His Life’, wherein she performed Mary Magdalene.
+Corrie followers might recognise her as Natalie Watkins, whereas Casualty followers might know her as Leigh-Anne Carr.
+Her different notable position is in the Historical past Channel TV sequence ‘Jesus: His Life’, by which she performed Mary Magdalene.

 Natalie Mendoza performs Mathilde Crockett

 Who’s Mathilde Crockett?
 Max’s youthful, pregnant spouse.
-Megan and Tamara are involved that she (and her future little one) would possibly disrupt their plans to take over the household enterprise.
+Megan and Tamara are involved that she (and her future baby) may disrupt their plans to take over the household enterprise.

 Pearl Chanda performs DC Laura Simpson